 Bring a medium saucepan of water to a boil.
 Add the noodles and cook until al dente, about 2 minutes.
 Drain and toss with 1/2 teaspoon sesame oil; set aside.

 Heat 2 teaspoons vegetable oil in a 10-inch ovenproof nonstick skillet over medium-high heat.
 Add the chicken and 2 teaspoons oyster sauce; season with salt and pepper.
 Cook, stirring, until the chicken is no longer pink, 2 to 3 minutes.
 Add the coleslaw mix, scallions, remaining 1 teaspoon sesame oil and a big pinch of salt.
-Cook until the coleslaw wilts, 2 minutes.
+Cook until the coleslaw wilts, about 2 minutes.
 Remove the mixture to a bowl and wipe out the skillet.

 Meanwhile, heat the remaining 1 teaspoon vegetable oil in a large nonstick skillet over medium-high heat.
 Add the bok choy, remaining 1 teaspoon oyster sauce and a pinch each of salt and pepper.
 Cook until crisp-tender, 4 minutes.
 Serve with the frittata.